-Because of the important role they play in the Christmas story, I couldn’t help but design a crochet angel when I was deciding on patterns for the Christmas in July Crochet-Along!
+Because of the important role they play in the Christmas story, I couldn’t help but design a crochet angel when I was deciding on patterns for Christmas ornaments!

 If there was one thing I wanted to accomplish with this angel crochet pattern…I wanted it to be beautiful.

 Don’t get me wrong, I appreciate the patterns that are out there.
 But I wanted something that looked a little more modern.
 Crochet thread just isn’t my thing😂